dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/communication-patterns/when-to-use-each-approach.md

    - **Decoupling**: Asynchronous communication requires message brokers and additional handling for eventual consistency.
    - **Real-Time Needs**: Streaming requires managing continuous data flows and maintaining high performance.

 Understanding the strengths and limitations of each communication pattern is crucial for designing robust, scalable, and efficient microservice architectures.
-Synchronous communication is simple and provides immediate responses but tightly couples services.
-Asynchronous communication decouples services, enhancing scalability and fault tolerance but introduces complexity.
-Streaming communication supports real-time data processing, ideal for continuous data flows, but requires significant resources and management.
 By carefully evaluating the requirements and constraints of your system, you can choose the appropriate communication pattern to meet your architectural goals.

+## Messaging in .NET Aspire

+If you choose to use the .NET Aspire stack to build your cloud-native app, synchronous communications must still be implemented with HTTP, HTTPS, or gRPC calls.

+For asynchronous communications, .NET Aspire has components that help you work with queues in Azure Storage, RabbitMQ, Azure Service Bus, Apache Kafka, and NATS.
+You create these backing services in the App Host project, and pass them to each microservice that uses them.
+In the microservices, you can use dependency injection to obtain objects that store and retrieve messages from queues in your preferred service.

+For streaming communications, use the .NET Aspire Apache Kafka component.

+Using .NET Aspire components also helps to improve resiliency.
+Some components can automatically retry requests that have failed, and you can configure timeouts for these retries.

 In the next chapter we'll explore in more detail service to service communication patterns.